Scripture Reference: Luke 17:11-19

 Suggested Emphasis: Express thankfulness to Jesus, God and others.

-Memory Verse: Praise the Lord.
-Give thanks to the Lord, for he is good; his love endures forever.
+Memory Verse: Praise the Lord!
+Thank the Lord because he is good.
+His love continues forever.
 Psalm 106:1

 Leviticus 13:1-46 instructs the Jews, quite graphically, how to deal with leprosy.
 A person suspected of having leprosy visited a priest.
 One of the priest’s duties would have been to know how to discern skin conditions.
 If the condition was not leprosy then various herbs and oils could have been used to heal it.
 If the priest considered it leprosy then the person was declared unclean.